Esteghlal F.C.: 2001–present: Iran Pro League Era

-He quickly regrouped the team and the Hazfi Cup proved to be a valuable consolation, as Esteghlal became champions after defeating Pegah Gilan 3–1 on aggregate, thus securing a Champions League spot after a two-year absence.
+He regrouped the team and the Hazfi Cup proved to be a valuable consolation, as Esteghlal became champions after defeating Pegah Gilan 3–1 on aggregate, thus securing a Champions League spot after a two-year absence.
 During Ghalenoi's first full and only season in his second stint with Esteghlal, he led the team to an Iran Pro League championship, finishing ahead of Zob Ahan on goal difference.
 However, after a group stage exit in the AFC Champions League, Ghalenoi resigned.

 Samad Marfavi took the reins of Esteghlal for a second time; Marfavi led the team to a 3rd place league finish in the 2009–10 season and also led the team to the Round of 16 of the AFC Champions League, losing to Al Shabab of Saudi Arabia 2–3 on aggregate.
 In the spring of 2010, Marfavi extended his contract for another year, but strangely a few days later he resigned.
 This time Esteghlal turned to Parviz Mazloumi, a former Esteghlal player in the 1980s.
 During his 2-year tenure with Esteghlal, he led the team to 2nd and 3rd place league finishes, as well as a Hazfi Cup trophy in 2012.
 After a 0–2 loss to fellow countrymen Sepahan in the Round 16 of the AFC Champions League, Mazloumi was sacked by the club and Amir Ghalenoi took the reins of Esteghlal for a third time.

-The new era started with an exciting year for Esteghlal as both former Aston Villa man Jlloyd Samuel and Iran national football team captain Javad Nekounam joined the team.
-With these players, Ghalenoi had no trouble leading Esteghlal to a comfortable league victory in his first season back.
+The new era started for Esteghlal.
+Ghalenoi had no trouble leading Esteghlal to a league victory in his first season back.
 The team also made it to the semi-finals of the Hazfi Cup which they eventually lost to Sepahan.
 The year was also marked by advancing to the AFC Champions League semi-finals where they met Korean side FC Seoul.
-After a 0–2 away loss in the first leg, Esteghlal faced an uphill task; they returned to Azadi Stadium with much belief but eventually lost to FC Seoul 2–4 on aggregate.
+After a 0–2 away loss in the first leg, Esteghlal faced an uphill task; they returned to Azadi Stadium but eventually lost to FC Seoul 2–4 on aggregate.